gokcedilek/portfolio/content/project/colab/index.md

 # slides: example
 ---

-Timeline: Nov 2020 - present
+Timeline: Dec 2020 - present

-Please check back soon!
+We will be continuing with this project in May, 2021, and I will post updates then!
+For now, our exciting project can be found [here](https://github.com/labcolab/colab).